Livio Zambeccari: Later years

-In 1854 Athens was hit by a particularly vehement cholera epidemic.
-After a period of serious illness Zambeccari was able to return to Italy.
-At this stage he returned not to anywhere in the Papal States, but to Turin.
+In 1854, Athens was hit by a particularly vehement cholera epidemic.
+After a period of serious illness, Zambeccari was able to return to Italy.
+At this stage, he returned not to anywhere in the Papal States, but to Turin.
 He actively pursued his work on social and political issues and became a believer in Mesmerism, which had become fashionable.
 In 1857 he backed the formation of the Bologna branch committee of the "Società nazionale italiana", an association launched initially in Turin (Piedmont) in August 1857 in order to promote Italian unification based around the Kingdom of Sardinia-Piedmont.
-The "Società" was launched with the supported of Count Cavour, the head of the Piedmontese government since 1852 and, like Zambeccari, an actively engaged free mason.
+The "Società" was launched with the support of Count Cavour, the head of the Piedmontese government since 1852 and, like Zambeccari, an actively engaged Freemason.
 Some sources hint at meetings between Zambeccari and Cavour at which, presumably, the principal topic of mutual interest would be how to achieve Italy's liberation and political unification.
 The hints remain speculative, however.